Eeems-Org/remarkable.guide/src/devel/device/toltec.rst

 -----------------------

 Some toltec applications will include their licenses, which will be installed to this folder.
-Entware doesn't include licenses in it's packages, due to potential space constraints on the systems it targets.
+Entware doesn't include licenses in its packages, due to potential space constraints on the systems it targets.

 /opt/share/zoneinfo